"The mind is not a vessel to be filled, but a fire to be kindled." - Plutarch (c. 46-120)

 "Learning from Left Behind?
 A Call for Coherent Accounts of Scripture," in Anglican Theological Review, Spring 2009 (91:2), 255-272.

-Aristotle Papanikolaou, The Mystical as Political: Democracy and Non-Radical Orthodoxy (University of Notre Dame Press, 2012), in Anglican Theological Review, spring 2013.
+Aristotle Papanikolaou, The Mystical as Political: Democracy and Non-Radical Orthodoxy (University of Notre Dame Press, 2012), in Anglican Theological Review, Winter 2013.

-Ronald E. Heine, Origen: Scholarship in the Service of the Church (Christian Theology in Context Series) (Oxford University Press, 2011), in Anglican Theological Review, forthcoming fall of 2012.
+Ronald E. Heine, Origen: Scholarship in the Service of the Church (Christian Theology in Context Series) (Oxford University Press, 2011), in Anglican Theological Review, forthcoming 2014.

 Timothy Harvie, Jürgen Moltmann's Ethics of Hope: Eschatological Possibilities for Moral Action (Alderhsot and Burlington, VT: Ashgate Publishing, 2009), in Modern Believing 51:3, July 2010.